davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 ### 4.1 Why PSA?

-Health economic and epidemiological models require not only point estimates but also **credible intervals**, especially when clinical evidence is sparse.
+Health economic and epidemiological models require not only point estimates but also credible intervals, especially when clinical evidence is sparse.

-Parameter uncertainty in the fitted model must therefore be propagated to all downstream quantities.<br><br>
+Parameter uncertainty in the fitted model must therefore be propagated to all downstream quantities.

+The overarching goal is to generate randomly sampled, correlated parameter sets that reflect the plausible variance and covariance structure of the original fitted models for PSA.

+The conceptual procedures are as follows,

+1. Identify the model parameters
+2. Build the variance–covariance matrix
+3. Calculate the Cholesky factor
+4. Generate random noise using MVN
+5. Apply the Cholesky factor to preserve correlations
+6. Compute the final random parameter draws
+7. Use the sampled parameters in the survival model<br>

 ### 4.2 Building the Variance-Covariance Matrix